Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/config.md

 So that you don't lock yourself out, you can only lock the control panel when accessing the config page from an external browser.

+### Remote access password

+Require a password when accessing Paradise from another device on the same network.

+See [Remote Control](../control/remote#setting-a-password-for-remote-access) for more information.

+### Setup & Administration Menu Pin

+Require a pin when accessing the Setup & Administration Menu.
+Leave the pin blank to disable.

+Only the numbers 0-9 are allowed in the pin

 ### Allow access from Control Panel to Admin

 See [Remote Control](../control/remote#setup-menu-is-disabled-on-the-device) for more information about disabling access.